Wipeout 2048: Release and reception

-Although Wipeout 2048 gameplay was mainly well received, its long loading times were criticised.
+Although the gameplay was mainly well received, its long loading times were criticised.
 Gerstmann noted technical problems, particularly its loading times.
-IGN's Cam Shea called the 30-second loading time frustrating "when all you want to do is race" and Gameplanet's Adam Goodall described the long loading times as awful but said it is not enough to make the game a failure and that the overall game experience is "deeply satisfying".
-GamesRadar's Kathryn Bailey said the online mode is well-executed, highly accessible and a "credit to Wipeout".
+Shea called the 30-second loading time frustrating "when all you want to do is race" and Goodall described the long loading times as awful but said it is not enough to make the game a failure and that the overall game experience is "deeply satisfying".
+Bailey said the online mode is well-executed, highly accessible and a "credit to Wipeout".
 She said its user interface is clean and shiny, and called the touchscreen-based menu system "a pleasure to behold".
-The Guardian Simon Parkin criticised the protracted loading times, saying a pause at least twenty seconds too long has a negative effect in the era of "insta-fix mobile gaming on the rival platforms".
+Parkin criticised the protracted loading times, saying a pause at least twenty seconds too long has a negative effect in the era of "insta-fix mobile gaming on the rival platforms".